-The Faculty of Graduate and Postgraduate Affairs has outlined the responsibilities & expectations for graduate supervision. https://gradstudents.carleton.ca/thesis-requirements/graduate-supervision-responsibilities-expectations-policy/
+The Faculty of Graduate and Postgraduate Affairs has outlined the responsibilities & expectations for graduate supervision.
+Please read and adhere to the guidelines here.
+Especially note that deadlines are critical. https://gradstudents.carleton.ca/thesis-requirements/graduate-supervision-responsibilities-expectations-policy/

-- Graduate students in programs that include a thesis need to have at least one research supervisor. - At least one of the supervisors needs to be a faculty member in CSIT or cross-appointed to CSIT. - Adjunct research professors may supervise students according to the terms of their appointments. - Non-CSIT faculty members can apply for a cross appointment in CSIT to solely supervise graduate students. - Non-CSIT faculty members can co-supervise with a CSIT faculty member at any time.
+- Graduate students in programs that include a thesis need to have at least one research supervisor. - At least one of the supervisors needs to be a faculty member in CSIT (or cross-appointed to CSIT). - Adjunct research professors may supervise students according to the terms of their appointments. - Non-CSIT faculty members can apply for a cross appointment in CSIT to solely supervise graduate students. - Non-CSIT faculty members can co-supervise with a CSIT faculty member at any time.